-The following investment restrictions will not be changed with respect to any fund without the approval of a majority of the fund's outstanding voting securities which, as used in the Prospectus and the SAI, means the approval by the lesser of: (1) the holders of 67% or more of such fund's shares represented at a meeting if more than 50% of such fund's outstanding shares are present in person or by proxy at that meeting; or (2) more than 50% of such fund's outstanding shares to each fund.
+The following investment restrictions will not be changed with respect to any fund without the approval of a majority of the fund's outstanding voting securities which, as used in the Prospectus and the SAI, means the approval by the lesser of: (1) the holders of 67% or more of such fund's shares represented at a meeting if more than 50% of such fund's outstanding shares are present in person or by proxy at that meeting; or (2) more than 50% of such fund's outstanding shares.
+Unless otherwise noted, each investment restriction applies to each fund.